Crew listCrew list

 |Chief Stoker Wilfred Stockham DSM * BEM||Wife, Kate Stockham, Shanklin, Chestnut Avenue, Weydon Lane, Farnham, Surrey|

 Severn was almost certainly one of the 60 members of 1 Special Boat Section, formed from 51 Commando under Major Mike Kealy.
 51 Commando began to be disbanded in about July 1941.
-Men were posted in dribs and drabs to the Special Boat Section, whose usefulness had been proved by Lt Crd Wilmott in showing that a landing in force on Rhodes was impractical.
-This mission was launched from Triumph in March 1941.
+Men were posted in dribs and drabs to the Special Boat Section, whose usefulness had been proved by Lt Cdr Wilmott in showing that a landing in force on Rhodes was impractical.
+This mission was launched from Triumph in March 1941 and was probably the first Folboat landing from a submarine in the Mediterranean.

 Folboats were folding canvas canoes.
 The name was actually a german word for a folding canoe.
 Roger Courtney, the founder of the Folboat Section in the Commandos, first used one rowing the Danube before the war on his honeymoon.